ruby/rdoc/RI.md

 ## About the Examples

-`ri` output can be large,
+- `ri` output can be large,
   and so here we sometimes pipe the output to one of these:

     - {head}[https://www.man7.org/linux/man-pages/man1/head.1.html]: leading lines only.
     - {tail}[https://www.man7.org/linux/man-pages/man1/tail.1.html]: trailing lines only.
     - {wc -l}[https://www.man7.org/linux/man-pages/man1/wc.1.html]: line count only.

+- Some examples define an environment variable on the command line:

+    ```sh
+    $ RI="--all --no-gems" ruby -e "p ENV['RI']"
+    "--all --no-gems"
+    $ RI_PAGER="grep . | less" ruby -e "p ENV['RI_PAGER']"
+    "grep . | less"
+    ```

-We also assume that gem nokogiri is installed.
+- We assume that gem nokogiri is installed.

 ## Using `ri`